Johor Bahru: Other attractions

 Dataran Bandaraya was built after Johor Bahru was proclaimed as a city.
 The site features a clock tower, fountain and a large field.
 The Wong Ah Fook Street is named after Wong Ah Fook.
-The Tam Hiok Nee Street is named after Tan Hiok Nee, who was the leader of the former Ngee Heng Kongsi, a secret society in Johor Bahru.
+The Tan Hiok Nee Street is named after Tan Hiok Nee, who was the leader of the former Ngee Heng Kongsi, a secret society in Johor Bahru.
 Together with the Dhoby Street, both are part of a trail known as Old Buildings Road; they feature a mixture of Chinese and Indian heritages, reflected by their forms of ethnic business and architecture.

 Shopping

-Shopping malls in Johor Bahru include Komtar JBCC, KSL City, Johor Bahru City Square, R&F Mall, Holiday Plaza, Paradigm Mall Johor Bahru, The Mall Mid Valley Southkey, Toppen Shopping Centre, Plaza Pelangi, Galleria@Kotaraya, AEON Tebrau City, Paragon Market Place, AEON Permas Jaya, Pelangi Leisure Mall, AEON Mall Bandar Dato' Onn, Plaza Sentosa, Stellar Walk and Beletime Danga Bay.
 The Mawar Handicrafts Centre, a government-funded exhibition and sales centre, is located along the Sungai Chat road and sells various batik and songket clothes.
 Opposite this is the Johor Area Rehabilitation Organisation (JARO) Handicrafts Centre which sells items such as hand-made cane furniture, soft toys and rattan baskets made by the physically disabled.

+As of 2024, Johor has the most shopping centres out of any state in Malaysia, with a total of 156 within the state—primarily concentrated within Johor Bahru.
+Some prominent shopping centres in the city include Mid Valley Southkey, Paradigm Mall Johor Bahru, Toppen Shopping Centre, IKEA Tebrau, AEON Mall Tebrau City, Johor Bahru City Square, and others.

 Entertainment

-The oldest cinema in the city is the Broadway Theatre which mostly screens Tamil and Hindi movies.
-There are around other five cinemas available in the city with all of them located inside shopping malls.
+The oldest cinema in the city was the Broadway Theatre which mostly screened Tamil and Hindi movies.
+Other cinemas available in the city located inside shopping malls.
+JLand Tower, located in the city centre, also features a glass-floored skybridge and the city's tallest observation deck.

 Sports

-The city's main association football club is a Johor Darul Ta'zim F.C.
-Its home stadium is Sultan Ibrahim Stadium has a capacity of around 40,000.
+The city's main football club is Johor Darul Ta'zim.
+Its home stadium is Sultan Ibrahim Stadium with a capacity of around 40,000.
 There is also a futsal centre, known as Sports Prima, which has eight minimum-sized FIFA approved futsal courts; it is the largest indoor sports centre in the city.